mcelligott56/McElligottPetServices/README.md

 </head>

 <body>
 My name is Denis McElligott.
-This is my first GitHub Project.
-Thanks for visiting.
+This is the code that is used for my website for my Pet Business.
 Let me know what you think.
-If you want to make some suggestions, email me at mce10014@hotmail.com
+Email me with suggestions at mcelligott56@gmail.com.
 </body>